 This move created a decade of stagflation.
 It was only cured by double-digit interest rates, causing the devastating 1981 recession.
 Ending the gold standard permitted the U.S. government to print dollars to solve every economic woe.
-That ensured its value would fall indefinitely.
+That ensured the dollar's value would fall indefinitely.
 How did that happen?

-In 1968, President Johnson's spending on the Vietnam War and the Great Society boosted economic growth to 4.9 percent.
-But it sent inflation to a disturbing 4.7 percent.
+In 1968, President Johnson's spending on the Vietnam War and the Great Society boosted economic growth to 4.9%.
+But it sent inflation to a disturbing 4.7%.
 As Americans prospered, they imported more goods, paying in dollars.
 That created a huge balance of payments deficit.

-only held $14.5 billion in gold.
-It wasn't enough to redeem all of them.
+The excess of dollars threatened the gold standard.
+That's where the Federal Reserve redeemed $35 for an ounce of gold.
+In 1968, the United States had over $45 billion in federal reserve note liabilities, but held only about $10 billion in gold.
+It wasn't enough to redeem the liabilities.
 Foreign holders turned in their dollars for gold, depleting central banks' gold reserves even more.
-To make the dollar more attractive to hold, the Federal Reserve raised interest rates to 6 percent.
+To make the dollar more attractive to hold, the Federal Reserve raised interest rates to 6%.

-It boosted inflation to 6.2 percent in 1969, Nixon's first year in office.
-The Fed defended the gold standard by raising rates to 9.19 percent.
+But the run on gold continued.
+It boosted inflation to 6.2% in 1969, Nixon's first year in office.
+The Fed defended the gold standard by raising rates to 9.19%.
 Unfortunately, it also created a mild recession that started later that year.
-By the end of 1970, the unemployment rate had risen to 6.1 percent.
+By the end of 1970, the unemployment rate had risen to 6.1%.

 Prosperity without war requires action on three fronts: We must create more and better jobs; we must stop the rise in the cost of living; we must protect the dollar from the attacks of international money speculators.